jcorioland/goVorlonjs/README.md

 # goVorlonjs
-Simple go REST APIs to create [Vorlonjs](https://github.com/microsoftdx/vorlonjs) instances on demand
+Simple golang REST APIs to create [Vorlonjs](https://github.com/microsoftdx/vorlonjs) instances on demand

 ## How to